-In 1855, in Murray's Lessee v.
-Hoboken Land & Improvement Co., the Supreme Court declared that Congress has the power to delegate disputes over public rights to non-Article III courts.[13]
+In 1856, in Murray's Lessee v.
+Hoboken Land & Improvement Co., 59 U.S. 272 (1856), the Supreme Court declared that Congress has the power to delegate disputes over public rights to non-Article III courts.
 The Court specifically held that "there are matters, involving public rights, which may be presented in such form that the judicial power is capable of acting on them . . . but which congress may or may not bring within the cognizance of the courts of the United States, as it may deem proper."
 Id. at 281.
 This Article I public rights carve-out from Article III courts was first recognized by the Court in the context of disputes between the government and private parties.
 Id.

 In 1921, in Block v.
-Hirsh, the Court extended the doctrine to disputes between private parties concerning public rights.[14]
+Hirsh, 256 U.S. 135 (1921), the Court extended the doctrine to disputes between private parties concerning public rights.
 The Court upheld the constitutionality of a District of Columbia statute authorizing an administrative agency to determine fair rents for holdover tenants as provided by the statute in a dispute between a private party landlord and private party tenants.
 Id.

-In 1929, in Ex parte Bakelite Corp., the Court held that an adversarial proceeding by a company against a competitor for unfair importation practices under federal law did not need to be heard in an Article III court.
-[15] In Bakelite, the Court addressed the question of the constitutionality of "legislative courts."
+In 1929, in Exparte Bakelite Corp., 279 U.S. 438 (1929), the Court held that an adversarial proceeding by a company against a competitor for unfair importation practices under federal law did not need to be heard in an Article III court.
+Id. at 460-61.
+In Bakelite, the Court addressed the question of the constitutionality of "legislative courts."
 Id. at 451-52.
-The case concerned executive power to levy tariffs and create a Tariff Commission to conduct hearings pursuant to the Tariff Act of 1922.
+The case concerned Executive power to levy tariffs and create a Tariff Commission to conduct hearings pursuant to the Tariff Act of 1922.
 Id. at 446.
 Determinations by the Tariff Commission were appealable to the Court of Customs Appeals.
-The Court declared that the Court of Customs Appeals was a legislative court, i.e., an Article I court.
+The Court declared the Court of Customs Appeals was a legislative court, i.e., an Article I court.
 Thus, regarding matters purely within the scope of the legislative or executive branches, they may reserve to themselves the power to create new forums to decide disputes or delegate the adjudicatory function to administrative agency tribunals.
 Id. at 451.

-More recently, in 1985, the Supreme Court in Thomas v.
-Union Carbide Agricultural Products Co., upheld the binding arbitration scheme of the Federal Insecticide, Fungicide, and Rodenticide Act ("FIFRA").[16]
-Under FIFRA, pesticide manufacturers seeking to register a pesticide were required to submit health, safety, and environmental data to the Environmental Protection Agency ("EPA").
+More recently, in 1985, the Court in Thomas v.
+Union Carbide Agricultural Products Co., 473 U.S. 568 (1985), upheld the binding arbitration scheme of the Federal Insecticide, Fungicide, and Rodenticide Act ("FIFRA").
+Id. at 571.
+Under FIFRA, pesticide manufacturers seeking to register a pesticide were required to submit health, safety, and environmental data to the EPA.
 Id. at 571-72.
 The data could be utilized by the EPA in approving registrations by other manufacturers, but compensation for its use was owed to the earlier registrant.
 The amount could be determined by agency arbitration instead of in an Article III court.
 The Court in Thomas held that this statutory scheme does not violate Article III, noting that "[m]any matters that involve the application of legal standards to facts and affect private interests are routinely decided by agency action with limited or no review by Article III courts."
 Id. at 583.
 It followed that "Congress, acting for a valid legislative purpose to its constitutional powers under Article I, may create a seemingly 'private' right that is so closely integrated into a public regulatory scheme as to be a matter appropriate for agency resolution with limited involvement by the Article III judiciary."
 Id. at 593-94.